freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 The option to use the :kbd:`Esc` key is intended for environments lacking any of the aforementioned keys, specifically useful for scenarios like using NVDA within a virtual Windows environment on macOS.

 For the purposes of this article, the NVDA control key will be referred to as :kbd:`NVDA`.
-For example, the notation :kbd:`NVDA + N` means to press the :kbd:`N` key while holding down the NVDA control key set here.
+For example, the notation :kbd:`NVDA+N` means to press the :kbd:`N` key while holding down the NVDA control key set here.

 Other Settings
 --------------